In corporate management, an essential question is how the process of strategy development gets into operational implementation?

 The rule of 10

-This logic can be easily remembered by the “Rule of 10”.
-The rolling planning is based on:
+This logic can be easily remembered via the “Rule of 10”.
+A rolling plan plans from the current week/month into the future.
+Rolling planning with the 10-rule is based on this scheme:

 - 10 months (multi-project planning)